 - Children with parents working or studying in the UK

 - Local children living apart from their families

 - Children at independent boarding schools who do not return home for holidays

 - Children brought in from abroad with a view to adoption

 In these situations the local council’s Children’s Services department must be informed.
 A social worker will visit the home to speak to the carer and the child to ensure the child is safe, carry out background checks and make sure support is being provided.

 Birth parents, private foster carers and persons who are arranging for a child to be privately fostered are required by law to notify the local council’s Children’s Services department of the arrangement.
 If you know someone in a personal or professional capacity who is privately fostering or is about to, you should encourage them to notify Children’s Services and if they are not able to do so then you should take responsibility for notifying them.

-Support available may include:
+Support available for private foster carers may include: